 Government can invest in physical capital directly: roads and bridges; water supply and sewers; seaports and airports; schools and hospitals; plants that generate electricity, like hydroelectric dams or windmills; telecommunications facilities; and military weapons.
-In 2021, the United States spent about \$146 billion on transportation, including highways, mass transit, and airports.
-Table 18.1 shows the federal government's total outlay for 2021 for major public physical capital investment in the United States.
+In 2014, the U.S. federal government budget for Fiscal Year 2014 shows that the United States spent about \$92 billion on transportation, including highways, mass transit, and airports.
+Table 18.1 shows the federal government's total outlay for 2014 for major public physical capital investment in the United States.
 We have omitted physical capital related to the military or to residences where people live from this table, because the focus here is on public investments that have a direct effect on raising output in the private sector.

-Type of Public Physical Capital Federal Outlays 2014 Federal Outlays 2021 Transportation \$91,915 \$146,156 Community and regional development \$20,670 \$83,619 Natural resources and the environment \$36,171 \$40,691
+Type of Public Physical Capital Federal Outlays 2014 (\$ millions)

+Transportation \$91,915

+Community and regional development \$20,670

+Natural resources and the environment \$36,171

+Education, training, employment, and social services \$90,615

+Other \$37,282

+Total \$276,653